A Unified Perspective for Loss-Oriented Imbalanced Learning via Localization: Generalization Analysis

 \end{proposition}

-From Eq.(\ref{eq:bound_margin}), we have the following insights, whose empirical validation can be found in Sec.\ref{subsec:theory_validation}.
+From Eq.(\ref{eq:bound_margin}), we have the following insights.
+Notably, \textbf{(In1)-(In3)} focus on the design of existing methods, while \textbf{(In4)} foretells the negative impact of the multiplicative adjustment term.
+The empirical validation of these insights can be found in Sec.\ref{subsec:theory_validation}.

-\textbf{(In1) Why re-weighting and logit-adjustment are necessary?} Due to the term $\sqrt{\pi_y}$ and $B_y(f)$, the generalization bound is also imbalanced among classes.
-Both re-weighting and logit-adjustment can obtain a sharper generalization bound by assigning different weights to the classes with different $\sqrt{\pi_y}$ and $B_y(f)$.
-In this process, $\alpha_y$ mainly rebalances the generalization performance among classes, \textit{i.e.}, $\sqrt{\pi_y}$, while $\beta_y$ and $\Delta_y$ focus on adjusting the imbalance of the terms $B_y(f)$ among classes.
+\textbf{(In1) Why re-weighting and logit-adjustment are necessary?} Due to $\sqrt{\pi_y}$ and $B_y(f)$, the generalization bound is also imbalanced among classes.
+Both re-weighting and logit-adjustment can induce a sharper generalization bound by assigning lower weights to the classes with larger $\sqrt{\pi_y}$ and $B_y(f)$.

 \textbf{(In2) Why the deferred scheme is necessary?} As pointed out in \cite{DBLP:conf/cvpr/CuiJLSB19,DBLP:conf/cvpr/HuangLLT16}, weighting up the minority classes will cause difficulties and instability in optimization, especially when the distribution is extremely imbalanced.
-To fix this issue, \citet{DBLP:conf/nips/CaoWGAM19} develops a deferred scheme, where $\alpha_y = 1$ and $(1 - p) / (1 - p^{N_y}), p \in (0, 1)$ during the initial and terminal phase of training, respectively.
-Although this scheme shows significant improvement, there is still a lack of theoretical explanation.

-Fortunately, Prop.\ref{prop:vs_generalization} can give us some inspiration.
-Specifically, although a weighted loss can boost the optimization on the minority classes, it is harmful to the further improvement on the majority classes, as shown in Fig.\ref{fig:drw_cifar100}.
+To fix this issue, \citet{DBLP:conf/nips/CaoWGAM19} develop a deferred scheme, where $\alpha_y = 1$ and $(1 - p) / (1 - p^{N_y}), p \in (0, 1)$ during the initial and terminal phase of training, respectively.
+Why does this scheme work?
+Prop.\ref{prop:vs_generalization} can provide some explanations, as a solution to the limitation \textbf{(L3)}.
+Specifically, although a weighted loss can boost the optimization of the minority classes, it is harmful to the further improvement of the majority classes, as shown in Fig.\ref{fig:drw_cifar100}.
 Hence, the majority/minority classes will have relatively small/large $B_y(f)$ respectively, and the generalization bound becomes even looser.
 By contrast, in the DRW scheme, we have $\alpha_y = 1$ during the initial phase of training.
-Such a warm-up phase will encourage the model to focus on the majority classes and induce a small $B_y(f)$ for both majority and minority classes after weighting up the minority classes.
+Such a warm-up phase will encourage the model to focus on the majority classes and induce a small $B_y(f)$ for both majority and minority classes after weighing up the minority classes.
 On top of this, the generalization bound can become sharper, which explains the effectiveness of the deferred scheme.